antitoxic/prerender-spa-ultra/README.md

 ### `github action` usage

-Example job definition for prerendering your repository via a github action:
+Below you can find an example of a job definition for prerendering your repository via a GitHub workflow.
+Keep in mind that you can skip/remove `actions/setup-node@v3`, if you don't utilize `npm` caching.

+Whenever a GitHub workflow runs, `nodejs` is already available and is the exact version needed, since `prerender-spa-ultra` is written considering this.

 ```yaml
 jobs: